Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: Abstract

 \section{Abstract}

 Recently, the focus of reflection seismologists has shifted to applications where a high-resolution image of the subsurface is required.
 Least-Squares Reverse-Time Migration (LSRTM) is a common tool used to compute such images.
 Still, its high computational costs have led seismologists to use target-oriented LSRTM for imaging only a small target of interest within a larger subsurface block.
 Redatuming the data to the upper boundary of the target of interest is one approach to target-oriented LSRTM.
-Still, many redatuming methods cannot account for multiple scatterings within the overburden.
-This paper presents a target-oriented least-squares reverse time migration algorithm which integrates Marchenko redatuming and double-focusing.
-This special redatuming method accounts for all orders of multiple scattering in the overburden for target-oriented LSRTM.
-Additionally, the paper demonstrates that a double-focusing algorithm can further reduce the size of the data by reducing both spatial and temporal dimensions.
-This algorithm is applied to field data acquired in the Norwegian Sea.
+Still, many redatuming methods cannot account for multiple scattering within the overburden.
+We apply a target-oriented least-squares reverse time migration algorithm that integrates Marchenko redatuming and double-focusing to a field dataset.
+This redatuming method accounts for all orders of multiple scattering in the overburden, thus improving the accuracy of target-oriented LSRTM.
+Moreover, we demonstrate the effectiveness of a double-focusing algorithm in reducing the data size by decreasing both spatial and temporal dimensions of the model and the data.
+The algorithm's performance is evaluated using field data acquired in the Norwegian Sea.
+The numerical results show that our target-oriented LSRTM algorithm can reduce the internal multiple effects and increase the resolution of the resulting image.